Slycermusic/Super-Mario-Odyssey-Gravity-Mod/README.md

 Not all actors support gravity by default, and so a patch has been added to give them such functionality, though most actors do not function as expected.

+## Custom Save

+Custom save system made by [Amethyst-szs].

+Adding custom collectable corrupts saves from the original game, the custom save will save into a custom slots, avoiding all problems.

 # Notes